Coordinating Charitable Donations with Leontief Preferences: Equilibrium distributions

 Each charity $x\in T_{\delta,i}$ is critical for agent $i$ in the sense that the utility of $i$ would decrease if the amount allocated to $x$ were to decrease.
 Every agent has at least one critical charity.
 For every agent $i$ and charity $x$ such that either $v_{i,x} > 0$ or $\delta(x)>0$, the following equivalences hold:

 For every group of agents $N'\subseteq N$, we denote by $T_{\delta, N'}$ the set of charities critical to at least one member of $N'$.

-We prove below that a distribution is in equilibrium if and only if each agent contributes only to her critical charities. \begin{restatable}{lemma}{eq-iff-critical} A distribution $\delta$ is in equilibrium if and only if it has a decomposition $(\delta_i)_{i \in N}$ such that $\delta_i(x)=0$ for every charity $x\not\in T_{\delta,i}$.
-Equivalently, it has a decomposition satisfying the following equality instead of \eqref{eq:dec-ci-A}:
+The following lemma shows that a vector of individual distributions is in equilibrium if and only if each agent contributes only to her critical charities. \begin{restatable}{lemma}{eqiffcritical} A vector of individual distributions $(\delta_i)_{i \in N}$ is in equilibrium if and only if $\delta_i(x)=0$ for every charity $x\not\in T_{\delta,i}$.
+Equivalently, it has to satisfy the following equality instead of \eqref{eq:dec-ci-A} in \Cref{def:decomposition}: